inderdhillon/assignment/README.md

 I added SAMPLE_api.py script that I was working on flask framework.

 2. TEST2
-Solution for TEST2 is present in TEST2 directory.
+Solution is present in TEST2 directory.

 Below is directory structure of TEST2